-*Jo Jo White was born on this date in 1946, he was a Black collegiate and professional athlete.
+*Jo Jo White was born on this date in 1946.
+He was a Black collegiate and professional athlete.

-Joseph Henry White was born in St. Louis, Missouri, the son of a Baptist minister, George L. White Sr. and his wife, Elizabeth Rebecca Guynn.
-As the youngest of seven children, he had three sisters; Shirley, Aldean, and Irene, and three brothers, George, Dewitt, and Ronald.
+Joseph Henry White was born in St. Louis, Missouri, the son of a Baptist minister, George L. White Sr., and his wife, Elizabeth Rebecca Guynn.
+As the youngest of seven children, he had three sisters, Shirley, Aldean, and Irene, and three brothers, George, Dewitt, and Ronald.
 He started playing basketball at six, graduated from McKinley High School, and followed the St. Louis Hawks.

 Due to his age, White was eligible to play college basketball a semester early at the University of Kansas.
 White joined KU mid-season and entered the 1966 NCAA Men's Division I Basketball Tournament.
-They played dominantly but encountered a physical Texas Western squad, now known as University of Texas at El Paso (UTEP), in the Midwest regional final.
-Kansas lost in the 2nd overtime to UTEP, the first NCAA D1 team with an all-black starting lineup; who went on to win the National Championship.
+They played dominantly but encountered a physical Texas Western squad, now known as the University of Texas at El Paso (UTEP), in the Midwest regional final.
+Kansas lost in the 2nd overtime to UTEP, the first NCAA D1 team with an all-black starting lineup, who went on to win the National Championship.
 Part of this game was featured in the 2006 film Glory Road.

 After college, White played on the 1968 USA Olympic basketball team in Mexico City, Mexico.
-The team was not expected to win the gold medal due to much future Basketball Hall of Fame players either declining to participate.
+The team was not expected to win the gold medal due to much future Basketball Hall of Fame players declining to participate.
 The U.S. Olympic Basketball Committee limited four roster spots from the NCAA, two from the AAU, three from the Armed Forces, one from Junior College (Spencer Haywood), and two for NAIA.
-The U.S. men's team, led by White and Haywood unexpectedly went undefeated (9–0), beating Yugoslavia 65–50 in the title game.
+The U.S. men's team, led by White and Haywood, unexpectedly went undefeated (9–0), beating Yugoslavia 65–50 in the title game.

 He was married twice, secondly to Deborah White and previously to Estelle Bowser.
 The retired Major League Baseball player Chris Chambliss is his cousin.
-In 1985, White moved to Rochester, NY where he owned and operated a couple of McDonald's restaurants until the early 1990s.
+In 1985, White moved to Rochester, NY, where he owned and operated a couple of McDonald's restaurants until the early 1990s.
 In 2009, White and his wife owned a restaurant, JoJo's West, in Maynard, Massachusetts.
 He also appeared in the movies 1980's Inside Moves and 2007's The Game Plan.
 In 2010, White underwent a procedure to remove a tumor on the back of his brain.
-In 2012, He started the Jo Jo White Foundation to provide support for brain cancer research.
-Previously (1994) he led the Jo Jo White Growth League for children in middle school.
+In 2012, He started the Jo Jo White Foundation to support brain cancer research.
+Previously (1994), he led the Jo Jo White Growth League for children in middle school.